gramener/gramex/gramex/guide/config/README.md

 These are the parameters you will use the most:

     app:
-        browser: True                     # Open the browser when the app starts
+        browser: /                        # Open browser to "/" when app starts
         listen:
             port: 9999                    # Run on a different port
         settings: